Ippen: Early life

 Ippen was born to the Kōno clan who ruled the Iyo Province (modern Ehime Prefecture) on the island of Shikoku.
 After the decline of the Kōno clan, his father, Michihiro, became a monk at Hōgonji temple, which is where Ippen was born.
 Ippen's secular name may have been Kawano Tokiuji (河野時氏), Tsūshū (通秀), or Tsūshō (通尚).
 As a monk, he was given the Dharma names Zuien and Chishin (智真).
 Ippen means one (一) yet all pervading (遍).
 He is respectfully referred to as "Ippen Shōnin," where "Shōnin" (上人) signifies a holy person.

 Following his mother's death and on his father's command, Ippen became a Buddhist monk at an early age and resided at Keigyōji temple as early as 1245.
 In 1251, he traveled to Dazaifu to study under a Tendai monk called Shōtatsu who was devoted to Amida Buddha and who urged Ippen to "learn to read the sūtras and commentaries of the Pure Land school."
-Ippen also sent to study the Pure Land sutras in Hizen under a monk named Kedai, who changed Ippen's name from Zuien to Chishin, because Zuien refers to "various good karmic conditions," which sounded like a self-power oriented name.
+Ippen was also sent to study the Pure Land sutras in Hizen under a monk named Kedai, who changed Ippen's name from Zuien to Chishin, because Zuien refers to "various good karmic conditions," which sounded like a self-power oriented name.
 After studying with Kedai, he returned to study with Shōtatus for twelve years.
 Both Shōtatsu and Kedai were disciples of the Pure Land teacher Shōkū (1177–1247), who was the founder of the Seizan branch of Jōdoshū.

 When his father died, the 25-year old Ippen returned to secular life and assumed family responsibilities at his home province of Iyo.
 He got married and became head of the household.
 Eventually, in 1271, he eventually felt called to renounce a second time, which, according to different accounts, was for one of four different reasons: